Great Plains Research

 Great Plains Research Vol. 34.2

-Explore our archives
+Explore our Archives

-Since 1991, Great Plains Research has published scholarship that address the region’s most pressing environmental, social, cultural, and economic issues.
+Since 1991, Great Plains Research has published scholarship that address the region’s most pressing social, cultural, ecological, and economic issues.
 Our archives showcase this rich legacy of interdisciplinary research and provide a foundation for the journal’s mission and vision renewed in 2025.

 Readers can access past and current issues through Project MUSE, which hosts the full run of the journal.
 It is also indexed and abstracted in the leading databases, including America: History and Life; BIOSIS Previews; Biological Abstracts; Environment Abstracts; Historical Abstracts; Geographical Abstracts and GEOBASE; Meteorological and Geoastrophysical Abstracts; and CSA Sociological Abstracts.